30 sec brief

 There are a lot of investment vehicles out there and the sheer number of acronyms can leave you feeling lost in an alphabet soup.
 In this post, we’re going to break down the Roth IRA—what it is, how it works and who it’s good for.

 What is a Roth IRA?

-A Roth IRA is a type of retirement account.
-You make post-tax contributions to your account either on a monthly or yearly basis and the firm invests your money in a portfolio of stocks, bonds, mutual funds and other investments.
+A Roth IRA is a type of retirement account that allows you to make post-tax contributions to your account either on a monthly or yearly basis and a firm invests your money in a portfolio of stocks, bonds, mutual funds and other investments.

 Roth IRA Contribution Limits

 The government limits the amount of money you can contribute to a Roth IRA each year based on how much money you earned in that year.